leevivian/Mock-HTTP-Web-Server/README.md

-# Web Server Project
+## Mock HTTP Web Server

-## Overview
+### Overview

-The purpose of this project is to write a web server application capable of a subset of the HyperText Transfer Protocol.
+A Java application that mocks a subset of Apache's HyperText Transfer Protocol, handling various requests such as GET/PUT/POST/DELETE, and returning an appropriate response.